Friday, October 31, 2008

 (Not familiar with smoked tofu?
 Check out this post.
 It includes updated info on available commercial brands.)

-Last year, one of my "fans" very kindly gifted me with a Cameron stovetop smoker:
+Last year, one of my readers very kindly gifted me with a Cameron stovetop smoker:

 You can download the Cameron smoker instruction manual here.
 There are no instructions for smoking plant-based foods, but amazon has the book "Smokin' ", which was written for using the Cameron Stovetop Smoker.
 Despite the emphasis on meats, there are veggie recipes in it.
 Amazon has many other books on smoking, too.
 There are some smoked veggie instructions here.)

 This smoker has been a great boon to me because I LOVE smoked tofu!
-Soya Nova Tofu has been making great smoked tofu on Salt Spring Island, near us, for years, but it has been difficult to find lately.
-The reason is that they have moved their facility to Vancouver recently, and will also be making smoked tofu for Sunrise Soyganic.
-Evidently, they'll be producing as usual very soon but, in the meantime, I've had to make my own.
+Soya Nova Tofu has been making great smoked tofu on Salt Spring Island, near us, for years, and it is fabulous, but a little pricey, so I looked into making my own.

 I had devised a recipe for tea-smoked tofu, a Chinese invention, for one of my newsletters, and it was tasty, but I've been working on a way to make my homemade smoked tofu taste more like the Soya Nova brand.